- Home

 The Language and Literature of Medicine

 At the core of our work is an active interest in literature, language and medicine.
 We enjoy exploring themes such as narrative medicine and the linguistics of health communication.
-Medical manuals, novels, poetry, periodicals, remedy books, manuscripts, comics, memoir, and policy make up just some of the types of writing with which our researchers work.
-Our current major project funded by the Leverhulme Trust, ‘Writing Doctors: Medical Representation and Personality, ca. 1660-1832’.
-Our researchers have also been working with the National Trust’s Seaton Delaval Hall and North-East families to provide fun-filled learning on medicine of the past through our performance event Georgians’ Marvellous Medicine.
+Medical manuals, novels, poetry, periodicals, remedy books, manuscripts, comics, memoir, and policy make up just some of the types of writing with which our researchers work, as exemplified by one of our most recent major projects funded by the Leverhulme Trust, ‘Writing Doctors: Medical Representation and Personality, ca. 1660-1832’.
+Our researchers also worked with the National Trust’s Seaton Delaval Hall and North-East families to provide fun-filled learning on medicine of the past through our performance event Georgians’ Marvellous Medicine.

 Mental and Cognitive Health, Illness, and Wellbeing

 Mental and cognitive health and wellbeing has been a longstanding interest of Northumbria’s medical and health humanities team.
 One of our early collaborative research projects, ‘Before Depression’, established this as an interest which has only since grown.
 Our team engages not only with conceptualisations of mental health and how it has been culturally managed throughout time, but also the range of lifestyle factors to which mental wellbeing is connected.
 Community and outreach projects with organisations in the heritage sector bring arts and historical resources to health and social care challenges related to ageing.
-One of our current projects, ‘Writing the Sleep Crisis’, funded by the Wellcome Trust, explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.
+One of our current projects, ‘Writing the Sleep Crisis’, funded by the Wellcome Trust, explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture to understand the cultural understandings of sleep underpinning the so-called sleep crisis.
 The project involves collaboration with the Northumbria Centre for Sleep Research.
-As part of the Being Human, the UK’s national festival of the humanities, the project’s Forty Winks Café brought the public into conversation about sleep patterns and health during a time of global pandemic.
-Find out more on Twitter: @writing_sleep.
+Find out more on X (Twitter): @writing_sleep

 Equality, Diversity and Inclusion for Health and Wellbeing